slugbyte/dumbo-utilS/README.md

-# coreutil replacements for dumbos like me.
+# safeutils
+> coreutil replacements that aim to protect you from overwriting work.

 ## about
 I lost work one too many times, by accidently overwriting data with coreutils.
 I made these utils to